 "Let him enjoy it," she'd say with an exuberant wave.
 "I love dogs."

-Last year, Opie started to slow down and we no longer walked as far as her house anymore.
-We didn’t really think of her until one day, driving that way, we saw the “For Sale” sign outside the cottage.
+When Opie started to slow down himself (he passed away last year), we no longer walked as far as her house anymore.
+We didn't really think of her until one day, driving that way, we saw the "For Sale" sign outside the cottage.

 Soon after there was an announcement of an estate sale, and for the first time we walked into her house, to look at all of the things, little and big, that had made up her life.
 A rocking chair with a well-worn seat.
 A 50-piece puzzle, perhaps for a visiting grandchild.
 A cupboard full of dainty china that someone had already stamped with a "SOLD" sign.